-The Internet is continuing to evolve in its architectures, performances, and services.
-Accordingly, we will continue to adapt our measurement and analysis methodologies to help consumers understand the performance characteristics of their broadband Internet access service, and thus make informed choices about their use of such services.
+The Internet continually evolves in its architecture, performance, and services.
+Accordingly, we will continue to adapt our measurement and analysis methodologies to further improve the collective understanding of performance characteristics of broadband Internet access.
+By doing so we aim to help the community of interest across the board, from consumers to technologists, service providers and regulators.